 Born in Djibouti, Shirley grew up between East Africa and the Caribbean before moving to France.

-At an early age her mother initiated her into traditional Caribbean medicine, much of this centered on the Banana Tree plant which is well-known in the French West Indies for its cosmetic, curative, and well-being benefits.
+At an early age, her mother initiated her into traditional Caribbean medicine, much of which centered on the Banana Tree plant which is well-known in the French West Indies for its cosmetic, curative, and well-being benefits.

 Shirley Billot created Kadalys to marry her desire to promote the virtues of her Creole heritage and the Banana Tree with her passion for plant research.

 Through a research program she launched to study the virtues of the banana tree, she developed new cosmetic active ingredients, called "Musactif," that help preserve the health and youthfulness of skin.

 THROUGH KADALYS, I WANTED TO CREATE ETHICAL SKINCARE PRODUCTS, WITHOUT COMPROMISE BETWEEN HIGH PERFORMANCE, NATURAL INGREDIENTS & ECO-CONSCIOUSNESS.

 Following her discovery, Shirley launched Kadalys with patented Banana Bio-actives in 2012.
 It was the first eco-conscious, high-performance skincare brand.

 I BELIEVE IN INNOVATIVE, ECO-RESPONSIBLE & ORGANIC BEAUTY.

 I BELIEVE IN ETHICAL, INCLUSIVE CAPITALISM.
 THAT'S WHY I ENSURE 100% OF MARTINIQUE'S FARMERS ARE PART OF THIS UPCYCLING AND ECO-EXTRACTION BUSINESS.